tqhuy2018/Casper-Kotlin-sdk/CONTRIBUTING.md

 ## Sign your work

-We use the Developer Certificate of Origin (DCO) as a additional safeguard for the Casper Swift SDK project.
+We use the Developer Certificate of Origin (DCO) as a additional safeguard for the Casper Kotlin SDK project.
 This is a well established and widely used mechanism to assure contributors have confirmed their right to license their contribution under the project's license.
 Please read [developer-certificate-of-origin](.github/developer-certificate-of-origin).